List of neighbourhoods in Montreal: The Plateau

 Montreal's trendy and colourful Plateau Mont Royal neighbourhood is located on the twin North-South axes of Saint Laurent Boulevard and Saint Denis Street, and East-West axes of Mount Royal Avenue and Sherbrooke Street.
 The granite-paved, pedestrian-only Prince Arthur Street is also located in this neighbourhood.
 In the summer, nightlife often seems as active as in the day in this area.

 The Plateau boasts the highest population density of all Montreal and the greatest number of creative people in Canada, according to Statistics Canada.
 The same source also states that it is the urban place where the most people travel mainly by foot, bicycle or public transport.
 In 1997, Utne Reader magazine included the Plateau Mont-Royal in its list of "15 Hippest places to live."
 The exterior staircase is a distinctive feature of the city's architecture.

 Mile End

 The tiny "Mile End" district, officially part of the Plateau borough but generally considered distinct, is home to many Montreal artists and filmmakers.
-The city's two famous bagel emporia, the Fairmount and St-Viateur bakeries, are located on the streets of the same names.
-Fairmount Street is also home to Wilensky's (right), immortalized in the Mordecai Richler novel and film of the same name The Apprenticeship of Duddy Kravitz and Saint-Viateur is the site of several cafés of note.
-The area has become noticeably more cash-rich in recent years, due in part to the presence of the Ubisoft studios in the district, on Saint Laurent Boulevard.
-As well, as of late it has been the home of many art galleries, designers, and boutiques.
-Mile End is also where William Shatner spent some time growing up in addition to Notre-Dame-de-Grâce.
+The city's two famous bagel emporia, Fairmount Bagel and St. Viateur Bagel, are located on their respective streets.
+Fairmount Avenue is also home to Wilensky's, immortalized in the Mordecai Richler novel The Apprenticeship of Duddy Kravitz.